Texas Judicial Branch

 - When a landlord files an eviction case, the landlord is required to state in the petition that he/she has reviewed the information on this website.

-- All citations (notices that a tenant has been sued for eviction) must contain the following statement in both English and Spanish and an attached copy of the "State of Texas Eviction Diversion Program" informational brochure:
+- All citations (notices that a tenant has been sued for eviction) must contain the following statement in both English and Spanish:

-On the date listed in the citation for the trial of the eviction case, the judge must discuss this program with the landlord and tenant and ask whether the landlord and tenant are interested in the program.
-If both the landlord and tenant indicate they are interested in the program, the judge is required to delay the proceedings for 60 days, make the records and information on the eviction case confidential, and inform the landlord and tenant about the reinstatement procedure discussed below.
+On the date listed in the citation for the trial of the eviction case, the judge must discuss this program with the landlord and tenant and ask whether the landlord and tenant are interested in the program and whether the landlord has any pending applications for rent assistance.
+If both the landlord and tenant indicate they are interested in the program or the landlord has a pending application for rent assistance, the judge is required to delay the proceedings for 60 days, make the records and information on the eviction case confidential, and inform the landlord and tenant about the reinstatement procedure discussed below.
+A landlord can request an extension of the delay in 60-day increments.

 At any time during the 60-day delay period, the landlord can file a motion to reinstate the eviction case with the judge.
 The motion must be served on the tenant.
 The judge is then required to reinstate the eviction case, set it for trial within 21 days, inform the parties how to proceed, and make the records and information non-confidential.